AresMUSH/aresmush.com/tutorials/code/dev-tools.md

 The simplest and quickest way to set up a test game is to just get a second droplet and install a new copy of the game using the standard [installation instructions](/tutorials/install).

-{% tip %}
-Since your test game will not have many players connected, you can save money using a small droplet size.
-A general droplet with 1GB of RAM will suffice for most test games.
-You may even be able to get by on 500MB RAM.
-{% endtip %}

 You don't need a separate host name for the test game; you can just use the droplet's IP address as the host name.

 ### Installing on Your Local PC or Mac Using Docker